Table of Contents

 The benefits of a merchant cash advance include quick access to funds and an application process that places less emphasis on your company’s credit.
 In some cases, you may not have to provide a personal guarantee, meaning your own credit and assets aren’t on the hook for the borrowed amount.

-However, the fees are extremely high compared to many other types of financing and are usually automatically deducted from your daily card transactions.
-Both of these factors can cause a major disruption to your cash flow.
+However, the fees are extremely high compared to many other types of financing and are usually automatically deducted from your daily card transactions, which can significantly disrupt your cash flow.
+Even if you can pay off the balance on a merchant cash advance ahead of schedule, it won’t likely lead to any savings, as it might with a traditional loan, because the fees due don’t amortize.

 Does applying for a merchant cash advance involve credit checks?